1983 Rhein-Main Starfighter crash: Crash

 Five CF-104s from 439 (Sabre-Toothed Tiger) Squadron CAF (439 Sqn) performed formation aerobatics.
-One of the aircraft left the formation, flew several kilometers North-East and crashed near the Waldstadion onto federal road 44.
+One of the aircraft left the formation, flew several kilometers northeast and crashed near the Waldstadion onto federal road 44.

 The pilot was able to eject safely, but burning pieces of the airplane hit the car of Pastor Jürges and his family, who were on their way to the Odenwald mountains for a day-trip.
 The family, Pastor Martin Jürges (40), his wife Irmtraud (38), his mother Erna (77) and his children Jan (11) and Katharina (11 months) died at the scene of the accident.
 Jürges’ 19-year old niece Gesine Wagner managed to escape from the car, but was caught by the fireball of the exploding jet and burned extensively, dying on 11 August 1983, 81 days after the accident.

 Investigation

 Due to the NATO status of forces agreement the accident was investigated by the Canadian Department of National Defence.
 The state prosecutor in Frankfurt started, according to the rules, a cause of death investigation, but its investigation solely relied on the results of the Canadian investigation.
 Officially the results were only passed to the German state prosecutor as a press release, stating briefly that "neither technical failure nor human error" can be exempt as the cause of the accident.
 An investigation by the Hessischer Rundfunk in 2003 showed that although the leading state prosecutor had authority to question the pilot, he acceded to the Canadian accident report.
+Experts consulted reviewed the video evidence for the crash and concluded that human error by the pilot was to blame.
+The pilot in question, Alan Stephenson, has never commented on the disaster.